abhisekswain/movie-user-ratings/README.md

 **Can we predict the audience reception for a movie based on certain factors?**

 This is the question I set out to answer for my second project of Metis.
-I have always been a fan of low-budget, off-the-beat cinema and my choices incline towards films that are thought provoking and original than big-budget action films or franchise dramas.
+I have always been a fan of low-budget, off-the-beat cinema and my choices incline towards films that are thought provoking and original rather than big-budget action films or franchise dramas.
 Thus, using imdb user ratings as my dependent variable, I wanted to analyze factors that make audiences like or give high ratings to films.

 **Scrapy**

 I started by getting a sense for what movie data is publicly available for scraping.
-I scraped IMDB for all movies released in the US between 1973 and 2016, the-numbers.com and downloaded consumer price index(cpi) data from [https://www.bls.gov/cpi](https://www.bls.gov/cpi).
+I scraped IMDB for all movies released in the US between 1973 and 2016.
+I also scraped the-numbers.com and downloaded consumer price index(cpi) data from [https://www.bls.gov/cpi](https://www.bls.gov/cpi).
 This lead me to a relatively comprehensive source for the features I was looking to use.

 I started with using BeautifulSoup, but later switched to Scrapy, which took longer to learn, but was easier to use once I learnt it.
 My target variable for this project was the IMDb Rating for each movie.
 In my opinion, this is a good indicator of audience likeability for any movie.
 After combining all the scraping data, which was in 3 csv files, I ended up with 1400+ movies.